mcci-catena/bootloader/tools/mccibootloader_image/README.md

 ## Meta

-### License
+### Copyright and License

+Except as explicitly noted, content created by MCCI in this repository tree is copyright (C) 2021, MCCI Corporation.

-`mccibooloader_image` and wrappers released under the attached [license](../../LICENSE).
+`mccibooloader_image` and wrappers are released under the attached [license](./LICENSE.md).
 Commercial licenses and commercial support are available from MCCI Corporation.

 The TweetNaCl and NaCl code is all public domain (including MCCI contributions in those directories).

 ### Support Open Source Hardware and Software

-MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI, Adafruit and other open-source hardware/software vendors!
+MCCI invests time and resources providing this open source code, please support MCCI and open-source hardware by purchasing products from MCCI and other open-source hardware/software vendors!

 For information about MCCI's products, please visit [store.mcci.com](https://store.mcci.com/).